American Cockroaches Facts & Information

 Implement a customized solution

-Since “cookie-cutter” treatments aren’t always effective, the technician will customize the treatment to the situation.
+Since “cookie-cutter” treatments aren’t always effective, the Pro will customize the treatment to the situation.
 He can select from a variety of tools and techniques to help keep American cockroaches out of your home:

 Exclusion–Nonchemical methods such as caulking or door sweeps help keep American cockroaches from entering your home.